What Is an Open Concept Kitchen & Is it Right for Your Home?

 Finally, consider building a scullery — a small prep kitchen off the main kitchen.
 By equipping your scullery with a sink and a dishwasher, most of your mess can stay contained in there.
 Keeping your stove out in the main kitchen would still allow you to chat with others while cooking a meal.

 For many families, an open concept kitchen can be a great fit.
-If you're considering an open concept kitchen remodel, let our design experts help you craft the layout that will work best for your house.
+If you're considering an open concept kitchen remodel on Long Island, let our design experts help you craft the layout that will work best for your house.
 To get started, contact our team to set up your free design consultation.